LewisDavies/upstream-prod/README.md

 Alternatively, you can find any instances of `{{ ref() }}` in your project and replace them with `{{ upstream_prod.ref() }}`.

 ## Compatibility
 `upstream-prod` has been designed and tested on Snowflake.
-User reports indicate that it works perfectly with BigQuery and Redshift, and it should also work with most community-supported adapters - PRs are welcome if it doesn't!
+User reports indicate that it also works with BigQuery and Redshift, although you may need [RA3 nodes](https://aws.amazon.com/redshift/features/ra3/) for cross-database queries in Redshift.

+It should also work with community-supported adapters that specify a target database and schema - PRs are welcome if it doesn't!